-Sales to customers located outside the United States accounted for approximately 42.0% of our revenues in fiscal 1997, 39.1% of our revenues in fiscal 1998, 52.5% of our revenues in fiscal 1999 and 44% of our revenues in the first six months of fiscal 2000.
+Sales to customers located outside the United States accounted for approximately 42.0% of our revenues in fiscal 1997, 39.1% of our revenues in fiscal 1998 and 52.5% of our revenues in fiscal 1999.
 Sales to customers in Asia represent the majority of our international sales.
 We believe that international sales will continue to account for a significant percentage of our revenues.
 Because of this, the following export risks may disproportionately affect our revenues:

-- political and economic instability may inhibit export of our systems and devices and limit potential customers' access to dollars; - o shipping and installation costs of our systems may increase; - we have experienced and may continue to experience difficulties in the timeliness of collection of foreign accounts receivable and have been forced to write off receivables from a foreign customer; - a strong dollar may make our systems less attractive to foreign purchasers who may decide to postpone making the capital expenditure; - tariffs and other barriers may make our systems and devices less cost competitive; - we may have difficulty in staffing and managing our international operations; - o the laws of certain foreign countries may not adequately protect our trade secrets and intellectual property; and - potentially adverse tax consequences to our customers may make our systems and devices not cost competitive.
+- political and economic instability may inhibit export of our systems and devices and limit potential customers' access to dollars; - o shipping and installation costs of our systems may increase; - we have experienced and may continue to experience difficulties in the timeliness of collection of foreign accounts receivable and have been forced to write off receivables from a foreign customer; - a strong dollar may make our systems less attractive to foreign purchasers who may decide to postpone making the capital expenditure; - tariffs and other barriers may make our systems and devices less cost competitive; - we may have difficulty in staffing and managing our international operations; - o the laws of certain foreign countries may not adequately protect our trade secrets and intellectual property; and - o potentially adverse tax consequences to our customers may make our systems and devices not cost competitive.